dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 * Warning = 3

   For abnormal or unexpected events in the application flow.
-These may include errors or other conditions that don't cause the application to stop, but which may need to be investigated.
+These may include errors or other conditions that don't cause the application to stop, but might need to be investigated.
 Handled exceptions are a common place to use the `Warning` log level.
 Example: `FileNotFoundException for file quotes.txt.`

 * Error = 4